kchimbodza/readme-connected-devices/Readme-CDA-Lab3.md

 **How it works**

-The architecture uses DeviceDataManager as the central orchestrator that manages three key subsystems through IDataMessageListener callbacks.
-The SensorAdapterManager employs APScheduler to collect sensor data every 5 seconds from three simulation tasks (TemperatureSensorSimTask, HumiditySensorSimTask, PressureSensorSimTask), each using either SensorDataGenerator time-series data or random value generation.
-Temperature readings trigger threshold analysis within DeviceDataManager - values above 20°C or below 19°C automatically generate HVAC ActuatorData commands sent to ActuatorAdapterManager.
-The ActuatorAdapterManager validates commands through location ID matching and routes them to appropriate simulator tasks (HvacActuatorSimTask, HumidifierActuatorSimTask) which log realistic activation/deactivation messages.
-Smart duplicate command filtering prevents unnecessary actuator cycling.
-SystemPerformanceManager continues monitoring CPU and memory utilization every 60 seconds.
-The entire system integrates through ConstrainedDeviceApp, providing clean startup/shutdown with proper scheduler management and exception handling.
+The system is built around DeviceDataManager, which controls three subsystems using callback functions.
+SensorAdapterManager uses APScheduler to collect data every 5 seconds from three simulated sensors: temperature, humidity, and pressure.
+These sensors use either time-series data or random values.
+If the temperature goes above 20°C or below 19°C, DeviceDataManager sends HVAC commands to ActuatorAdapterManager.
+This manager checks the location ID and forwards commands to the correct simulator (HVAC or humidifier), which logs realistic on/off actions.
+Duplicate commands are filtered to avoid unnecessary actuator changes.
+SystemPerformanceManager tracks CPU and memory every 60 seconds.
+The whole system runs through ConstrainedDeviceApp, ensuring smooth startup, shutdown, and error handling.

 Code Repository and Branch
 URL: https://github.com/kchimbodza/cda-python/tree/labmodule03